Server Information for cPanel

 - Operating System — The operating system type for the server that hosts your account.

 - Dedicated IP Address — Your account’s dedicated IP address, if one exists.
+This IP Address will be a public-facing IP address.

 - Path to Sendmail — The absolute filepath to the Perl installation for the server that hosts your account.